Commissioner for Federal Judicial Affairs: Judicial Appointments Secretariat

 Through its Judicial Appointments Secretariat FJA provides support for appointments of judges in provincial superior courts, federal courts, military courts and Supreme Court of Canada.

 FJA Administers of the vetting and evaluation process through a series of 17 advisory committees.
 Committee members are appointed for a two-year term by the Governor-in-Council, which may be renewed at the federal government's discretion.

 Appointment of Military Judges

-Military Judges are appointed pursuant to the National Defence Act by the Governor in Council on the advise of the Minister of National Defence.
+Military Judges are appointed pursuant to the National Defence Act by the Governor in Council on the advice of the Minister of National Defence.

 Similar to the appointment of civilian judges, candidates are vetted and evaluated by a committee consisting of members of the Canadian Armed forces and the legal community.

 Qualitification

 Military Judges must have been both officer of the Canadian Armed Forces and a practicing barrister within any province for a period of 10 years in order to be qualified as a candidate.